 Our slow-growing, native Red Rubies are born in a totally natural environment on Exmoor, where this beautiful breed originates from.
 The mothers are used to the tough moorland grass and have been farmed traditionally in this part of the world for centuries.
 They have perfectly adapted to this part of the world.
 It is a joy to see this native beast still grazing the moor.

-Once the young stock have finished the natural resource of their mother's milk, at 8 months old, we bring them down to the lush grassy pastures of mid-Devon, where they eat a balanced, clover-rich and grass-foraged diet.
+Once the young stock has finished the natural resource of their mother's milk, at 8 months old, we bring them down to the lush grassy pastures of mid-Devon, where they eat a balanced, clover-rich and grass-foraged diet.
 Our Red Rubies are only ever fed from their mother's milk and the pure natural grasses grown on our farms.

 We slow grow our Red Rubies until they have reached natural maturity.
 Once our cattle have reached this point Peter and James will pick out each bullock or heifer, by hand, to make sure they have reached perfection.
 We use a small family run, farmyard based abattoir just 10 miles down the road from our farm.
 This is such an important step in the process as it ensures our stock never undergo any stress.
 We always stun every animal by hand.

 We hang all of our Red Ruby Beef on the bone for four weeks, in time-honored fashion.
 This not only draws moisture out of the meat, so when you come to cook our Beef it does not shrink in the pan, but also the hanging process helps to develop a wonderful rich depth of flavour and a beautifully tender texture.

-You will notice that our Red Ruby Beef has a wonderful fine grained texture, with plenty of natural marbling and a very rich beefy flavour.
+You will notice that our Red Ruby Beef has a wonderfully fine-grained texture, with plenty of natural marbling and a very rich beefy flavour.

 An Introduction to